Banana Cottage Cheese Pancakes

 Stack of banana chocolate chip pancakes topped with banana slices and maple syrup.

-That said, my love for pancakes grew after discovering protein pancakes.
-I’ve made so many variations since and recently decided to try making pancakes with cottage cheese as the source of protein!
+That said, I’ve been creating healthy pancake recipes for years after discovering protein pancakes.
+I’ve made so many variations since and recently decided to try making cottage cheese pancakes.

-Fair warning: these are dense pancakes.
+Fair warning: these pancakes are made with cottage cheese which makes them quite dense (and delicious).
 I personally love the texture and think they’re more filling, but if you’re looking for light and fluffy pancakes, try these Greek yogurt pancakes or my coconut flour pancakes

 Cinnamon, banana, cottage cheese and oats in a blender.